This post may contain affiliate links. See our affiliate disclaimer here.

 My recommendation would be to sign up for both club memberships.
 Both can save you money, especially if you’re RVing full-time.

-But if I had to pick just one based on the amount of savings it offers, it would be Passport America.
+But if I had to pick just one based on the savings it offers, it would be Passport America.

 Passport America offers a 50% discount and its number of participating campgrounds is nearing that of Good Sam.
-Plus, as a full-time RVer who is constantly looking for campgrounds on the fly, it’s important to have a reliable iPhone application that allows us to find an RV park at any given time.
+Plus, as a full-time RVer who is constantly looking for campgrounds on the fly, it’s important to have a reliable iPhone app that allows us to find an RV park quickly.

 Below are a few screenshots of the Passport America app.

-Here is a link where you can sign up for one of their yearly memberships (this is an affiliate link).
+Here is a link to sign up for one of their annual memberships (this is an affiliate link).
 If you need our membership ID, it’s C-643889.

 […] Passport America […]